6 Ways To Make Your Workplace Women-Friendly

 The culture where dominance is equated with leadership: Blame it on evolutionary anthropology but our brain often mistakes traits like assertiveness, confidence and decisiveness for leadership.
 An analysis of 95 studies on leadership shows that these factors do not predict effective leadership.
 Many women don’t willingly take up a dominant role and are therefore sidelined for a leadership position.
 Here are some other aspects of corporate culture that prevent most women from pursuing fulfilling careers.

-3 Ways Indian Corporate Culture Is Biased Against Women
+How Corporate Culture Is Biased Against Women

 Make note of the following aspects of a work culture that aren't in favour of women.

 1. A culture that forces you to put work above everything else

 Most organisations have a straightforward rule that says that women can receive the same opportunities and perks as men if they put in the same commitment at the workplace.
 It is conveniently ignored that women are ‘expected’ to juggle their personal and professional lives, and have to make a considerable contribution to the household.
 Additionally, the higher levels of empathy and social intelligence that women bring to the table aren’t considered to be favourable traits.

 2. A culture where women aren’t their own advocates

 It is disheartening to see that women don’t tend to support a female colleague who gets promoted to a leadership position.
 The same goes for men too, but they don’t fight on the fringes.
 The fact that women don’t support each other makes it a natural ‘divide and rule’ game for men.